CMSgov/cms-bb2-python-sdk/README.md

 To run the tests, use the following commands:

+From the package base directory:

 ```
-# From the repo base directory
+$ cd src/cms_bluebutton

+$ # To run all tests:
 $ pytest

+$ # To run a specific test and show console debugging output:
+$ pytest tests/test_fhir_request.py -s
 ```

 To run the tests with coverage, use the following commands:

+From the package base directory:

 ```
-# From the repo base directory
 $ coverage run -m pytest

 # Check report